danhey/maelstrom/paper/paper.md

 ---

 # Summary
 Most stars are members of binary systems.
-Observations of these systems provide optimal testing grounds for stellar models.
 Traditional observations of these systems rely on eclipses, where the secondary body occludes light from the primary star and vice versa.
 This leads to a strong bias on the orbital parameters -- to observe these eclipses the system must have a high inclination